 This commitment to privacy is what distinguishes BastionGPT as a top choice for healthcare AI.
 Unlike general-purpose chatbots, our platform was engineered specifically for protected health information, which means sensitive inputs are never used to train underlying models and never exposed to third parties outside the compliance perimeter.
 Whether you're drafting clinical documentation, generating therapy notes, summarizing patient encounters, or using AI as a medical scribe, your data stays within an environment purpose-built for the confidentiality demands of modern medicine.

 That said, healthcare regulation is not monolithic.
 Requirements differ meaningfully between countries, states, provinces, and even individual health authorities, and obligations may shift depending on the type of practice you run, the populations you serve, and the data categories you handle.
 A solo therapist running a private practice has different compliance considerations than a hospital IT administrator deploying AI clinical documentation tools across an enterprise.
 We encourage every organization to review its local legal landscape carefully before rolling out any new technology, including ours.
+Our guide to staying compliant across global frameworks is a good starting point for that review.

 To support that due diligence, BastionGPT publishes detailed documentation covering our security architecture, data handling practices, subprocessor relationships, and regional compliance posture.
 Compliance officers, privacy leads, and IT teams are welcome to request these materials as part of a standard vendor assessment.
 Our compliance team is also available to answer specific questions about how the platform maps to the regulations that apply to your jurisdiction and specialty, whether that involves signing a BAA, completing a privacy impact assessment, or clarifying data residency options.